703 Naval Air Squadron

-703 Naval Air Squadron (703 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+703 Naval Air Squadron (703 NAS) is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
 Since 2003, the squadron had formed the Royal Naval wing of the Defence Elementary Flying Training School / No. 3 Flying Training School, at RAF Barkston Heath.

 It was initially formed as a long-range catapult squadron on 3 March 1942 at RNAS Lee-on-Solent (HMS Daedalus).
 During the Cold War, it was reformed as an experimental trials unit, and then as a helicopter training squadron.